-Dr. Hancock will ensure your comfort in a variety of ways, including oral conscious sedation for especially fearful patients, digital radiography to dramatically lower the amount of radiation exposure, electronic apex locators (which are especially useful for pregnant patients), and the surgical operating microscope (which increases the success rate of the procedure and makes it possible to treat difficult cases in a single appointment).
+Dr. Hancock will ensure your comfort in a variety of ways, including digital radiography to dramatically lower the amount of radiation exposure, electronic apex locators (which are especially useful for pregnant patients), and the surgical operating microscope (which increases the success rate of the procedure and makes it possible to treat difficult cases in a single appointment).

 After Treatment, Do I Go Back To My General Dentist?

 You do!
 After root canal therapy is complete, we place a temporary filling in the crown of your tooth.
 The tooth will continue to draw its nourishment from the surrounding tissues, but it needs to be permanently restored, which is a job for your general dentist.
 The type of restoration you receive will be determined by the location and the condition of the tooth.
 Make sure to see your general dentist promptly after treatment because the temporary filling will loosen over time.

 In most cases, root canal treatment only takes one visit, but more complex cases can require additional appointments.
 Plan for each visit to take one to two hours.
 Due to the length of appointments, we request that patients with children make arrangements for the children to stay at home.

 What Will Happen If I Don’t Get Root Canal Therapy For My Tooth?